Shannon Phillips Meroney

-Mike is a 2004 graduate of the Leadership Austin Essential program, serves on that group’s board of directors, and has recently been elected Chair Elect for 2018-19.
+Mike is a 2004 graduate of the Leadership Austin Essential program, currently serves on that group’s board of directors, and was elected Board Chairman for 2018-19.
 He has also volunteered extensively for Junior Achievement (JA) of Central Texas, a local charity whose mission is to ensure all students achieve financial literacy, career awareness and workforce readiness to improve their lives.

-He currently serves on the 2017-18 Texas Accountability Policy Advisory Committee (APAC), which advises Texas Education Commissioner Mike Morath on the state’s public education accountability system.
+From 2013 to 2019, he served on the Texas Accountability Policy Advisory Committee (APAC), which advises the Texas Education Commissioner on the state’s public education accountability system.
 He also served on the Career & Technical Education (CTE) TEKS Review Committee, responsible for rewrite of Texas’ “essential knowledge and skills” for career and technical education curriculum.

-Mike and Shannon recently celebrated their twelfth wedding anniversary, and they stay very busy with their young two sons.
+Mike and Shannon recently celebrated their 15th wedding anniversary, and they stay very busy with their two sons.